 Low-Cost Veterinary Care

-Beginning in 2007, the SPCA began a program to rescue healthy, vibrant puppies and young adult family dogs from high-kill shelters where they were slated to be euthanized due to lack of space.
-With a solid adoption rate at our shelter, we were confident that we could find loving homes for these animals which we have done with great success.
-To date, the SPCA has saved the lives of thousands of companion animals from high-kill shelters in Georgia, North Carolina, South Carolina, Mississippi and California, working in partnership with rescue groups from those states.
-The SPCA rescued and safely transported 714 puppies and dogs to our shelter in 2015 to find new homes.
+Beginning in 2007, the SPCA began a program to rescue animals from overcrowded and high-kill shelters where they are slated to be euthanized due to a lack of space and funding.
+With a solid adoption rate at our rescue center, we were confident that we could find loving homes for these animals which we have done with great success.
+Through this special program, the SPCA has saved the lives of tens of thousands of dogs, cats, puppies and kittens in the United States and world-wide including North Carolina, South Carolina, Mississippi, Texas, Florida, Thailand, Turkey and China.

 Golden Outreach Pet Therapy Program

-For 25 years, SPCA volunteers have been taking specially trained shelter dogs and cats to hospitals, hospices, assisted-living centers, nursing homes and adult day care centers, bringing people and animals together to combat loneliness and isolation.
-This program benefits not only the people with whom we visit, but also the shelter animals who receive special training and extra socialization before being admitted to the program.
-Other volunteers take their own dogs who have been approved and trained.
-We visit 60+ facilities each week.
+For over 30 years, specially trained SPCA volunteer/dog teams have been visiting hospitals, hospices, assisted-living centers, nursing homes and adult day care centers, bringing people and animals together to combat loneliness and isolation.
+This program benefits not only the people with whom we visit, but also the animals, which includes SPCA animals who receive special training and extra socialization before being admitted to the program.
+More than 50 approved volunteer/dog teams visit dozens of healthcare facilities every year.

 SPCA Volunteer Program

 A group of 300 dedicated volunteers participates in the daily walking and training of our rescue dogs as well as our cat care program in order to socialize our animals and give them much needed TLC during their time at our Rescue Center.
 Our volunteers contribute an average of 25,000 hours of service to the SPCA every year.
 Volunteers foster shelter animals and groom them.
 They greet visitors and help them through the adoption process, provide support to staff, and help with our fundraising efforts.